mk0y/dragforge/README.md

 ### Roadmap

 As of Nov.
-13:
+17:

 1. Remember row split position
 2. ~Split using absolute values (currently it's by %)~ (For horizontal panels we should use %)
 3. ~Fix components glitch in inventory~ - this seems to happen on dev mode sometimes, not on prod build
 4. ~Split rows into columns~ (Also added add new rows)
 5. Remove components from canvas
+6. Hide magic input field, to reduce distraction; possible solution: floating button
-6. Add row and column positioning (left, right, center, space between, space around)
+7. Add row and column positioning (left, right, center, space between, space around)
-7. Start working on header component, without sub-menus first
+8. Start working on header component, without sub-menus first
-8. UX for big components, like headers, hero sections, sidebars, etc.
+9. UX for big components, like headers, hero sections, sidebars, etc.
-9. Refine components using prompt engineering
+10. Refine components using prompt engineering
-10. Add context menu on components to set basic stuff like absolute width and height
+11. Add context menu on components to set basic stuff like absolute width and height
-11. Improve drag handle UX
+12. Improve drag handle UX
-12. Add forms as components and add form actions to send to server
+13. Add forms as components and add form actions to send to server
-13. Add predefined form actions like sending emails with templates
+14. Add predefined form actions like sending emails with templates
-14. Allow component nesting, e.g. add a button to some bigger component
+15. Allow component nesting, e.g. add a button to some bigger component

 Discussed Nov.
 14
 - Deployment with github actions